 Minimizes Serious Falls

-This metric measures the percent of long-term patients who have sustained a fall which caused severe injury.
-Falls can happen for a variety of reasons, but high rates of major falls may be a sign of poor nursing care.
+This figure measures the percentage of long-term stay patients who have suffered falls which resulted in severe injury.
+Falls can arise for a variety of reasons, but high rates of major falls could be an indication of lower levels of patient supervision.

 Minimizes Urinary Tract Infections